 Those who received the follow-up info were also more engaged with the pamphlet as a whole, being able to recall much more specific information from the packet than other participants.

-6.)
-Appeal to Human Nature and the Need for Immediate Satisfaction
+6. Appeal to the Need for Immediate Satisfaction

 There are few things our brains love more than immediate stimulation.